Balooog/Project_Yolkless/docs/architecture/Overview.md

 - StatBus is **pull by default**; services may optionally push high-latency changes via signals.
 - No gameplay threads yet; any future GPU sandbox path must double-buffer results on the main thread.
 - `SimulationClock` autoload currently orchestrates the fixed 10 Hz loop and enables services to opt-out of their legacy per-frame processing.
+- Mini-games or accessibility toggles may slow **visual playback** (Diorama/Map/Conveyor) but the CA simulation tick stays fixed at the scheduled cadence for determinism across automation and power layers.

 ### Tick-Order Timeline